TrikerLh/changing-legacy-training-csharp/dependency-breaking-techniques/interactive-checkout/README.md

 The given code collects the necessary user confirmations during a purchase in our online shop.
 The main logic is in `Checkout`.

-* Bring `Checkout` under test.
-Make sure to cover all paths in the core logic.
+* Break the dependencies you need to bring `Checkout` under test.
+Write at least one test.
 * There is an existing `CheckoutTest` with a first test case which might or might not work.

 (This is a copied document - do not edit!)